 While cybersecurity is definitely a massive issue you will be hearing more from us on, we also want to address another internet-related thing to do before you retire in the 2020s…

 4. Cut Through the NOISE

-It’s been a topic of interest for us as of late to talk about how the news has been affecting the stock market.
-In the November 2019 Monthly Economic Update, Economic News, Where’s the Recession?
-Dean addresses how conflicting economic news is coming at us from multiple sources, but sometimes even the same source.
+It’s been a topic of interest for us as of late to talk about how so many current events, namely Russia’s invasion of Ukraine, has been affecting the stock market.
+In the February 2022 Monthly Economic Update, Dean and Logan DeGreave addressed the importance of staying calm during economic uncertainty, especially because of how conflicting economic news can be with coming from multiple sources.
+It’s even confusing following news from the same source at times.
 So, what should we believe?

-Emotions are high and only getting higher in 2020.
+Emotions are high and only getting higher as we move along in the 2020s.
 Don’t capitulate based on your emotions, understand your plan, and talk to your financial planner.
 Make adjustments together that make sense to your overall goal and aren’t just knee-jerk reactions to market scenarios.